Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Email: https://www.kansasregents.org/academic_affairs/private_out_of_state/complaint_process

-Filing a Complaint with KHSC-KansasCOM’s Accrediting Agencies
+Filing a Complaint with KHSU-KansasCOM’s Accrediting Agencies

 The Commission on Osteopathic College Accreditation (COCA) recognizes its responsibility to provide complainants the opportunity to utilize its organization as a vehicle to deal with specific grievances as well as being a mechanism for reviewing and finally resolving complaints.
-Complaints that cannot be addressed by KHSC-KansasCOM may be filed with COCA at the following address:
+Complaints that cannot be addressed by KHSU-KansasCOM may be filed with COCA at the following address:

 Department of Accreditation American Osteopathic Association